Black flag protest: Attempts to use TN Guv for politics won't fructify, asserts Stalin | Politics

 - India

-The Aide De Camp (ADC) to the Governor has also written to the state DGP saying Ravi and the convoy passed unharmed, he added.
+The Aide De Camp (ADC) to the Governor had also written to the state DGP saying Ravi and the convoy passed unharmed, he added.

 Targeting the AIADMK, Stalin said, ''they saw this as a chance to do politics which is normal for political parties'' and that separate statements from party Coordinator O Panneerselvam and joint coordinator Palaniswami on the matter was proof enough of it as they generally issued joint statements on various matters.